JerryJiaGit/facenet_trt/README.md

 | tensorrt network FP32  | 41.948318 ms |
 | tensorrt network FP16  | 42.028268 ms |

 *Note: suspect MTCNN network is not converted to TensorRT network automatically, will investage more and try plugin later.
+And also, I found there is no improvement with checkpoints file, so that means we may not get imporvement with similar method for MTCNN graph convert.
+Suspected this is some bug in TRT, still working on it.

 Face identify with Inception-ResNet-v1
 : test 27 times with different image (crop and alignment 160x160)